Head lice

 • All affected members of the household should begin treatment on the same day.

-• The combs and brushes of an infested person should be washed in hot water daily.
+• The combs and brushes of a person with head lice should be washed in hot water daily.

 Can head lice infestation be prevented?